oVirt/ovirt-site/source/feature/remotedb.html.md

 ### Design and flow

-The flow of installation is as follows:

 #### Setup

-*   During the engine-setup operation, user is asked to enter DB hostname or an IP.
-Default value 'localhost' is offered.
+*   During the engine-setup operation, user is asked to select 'remote' or 'local' installation.
+Default value 'local' is offered.

-      * If entered 'localhost' or '127.0.0.1', the installation will continue with default flow present today.
+      * If entered 'local', the installation will continue and perform installation on the local machine.
-      * If entered a hostname or IP of the remote host, the additional set of questions will be presented.
+      * If entered 'remote', the additional set of questions will be presented.
-        * Additional questions include: DB Admin username, DB Port and "Security usage" parameters.
+        * Additional questions include: DB Admin username, DB Port, Remote Db password and "Security usage" parameters.

 *   Installation proceeds with normal flow.
 *   During the normal flow, additional parameters (if entered by user) are used during DB creation and JBoss configuration.

 DB configuration parameters are stored in **~/.pgpass file**, including remote host, port and username/password.
 JBoss configuration is stored in **/usr/share/jboss-as/standalone/configuration/standalone.xml** file.

-*   If setup is rerun, the same parameter are used in "upgradeDb" function.
+*   If setup is rerun, the same parameters are used in "upgradeDb" function.
 Also, see next section for the upgrade logic.

 #### Upgrade

 *   During the upgrade, the DB connection values are received from ~/.pgpass file and used for connection.
 *   The upgrade works as follows:

-      * First, the packages are upgraded is necessary.
+      * First, the packages are upgraded if necessary.
       * Before performing the DB upgrade, a backup is taken.
 `* After the backup, the default DB (engine) is renamed to engine-`<date>
        * If renaming fails, yum rollback is performed, and user is notified about possible active connections.